 bloglovinBloglovin iconemailfacebookFacebook iconinstagramInstagram iconlinkedinLinkedIn iconpinterestPinterest iconrssRSS iconsoundcloudSoundCloud icontwitterTwitter iconyoutube

-Last week, LSTFI alumnus Arjun Mathur sat down with us virtually to give us the breakdown on his career and relationship with The Method.
+Last week, LSTFI alumnus Arjun Mathur sat down with us virtually to give us the inside scoop on his career, his relationship with The Method, and his international breakthrough in the Amazon Prime series Made in Heaven.

-Arjun had theatre studies as a subject at his school in India, where he was first introduced to Stanislavsky and his teachings.
-This experience ignited a passion for acting which prompted his studies at Barry John’s Institute in New Delhi, India, as well as at many other independent acting courses in the Delhi area.
-After having exhausted all the acting training in his area, Arjun was still seeking something more.
-Having done some research, he set his sights on The Lee Strasberg Theatre & Film Institute in New York City to train in Lee Strasberg’s Method Acting
+Growing up in India, Arjun took theatre studies as a subject in school and there found his first introduction to Stanislavsky and his teachings.
+The experience ignited a passion for acting and prompted his studies at Barry John’s Institute in New Delhi, India, in addition to other independent acting courses in the Delhi area.
+After exhausting the acting training offered locally, Arjun was left still seeking something more.
+After thorough research, he set his sights on The Lee Strasberg Theatre & Film Institute in New York City to train in Lee Strasberg’s Method Acting

-When Arjun came to LSTFI in 2006, he did not know what to expect.
+When Arjun came to LSTFI in 2006, he didn’t know what to expect.

-After having incorporated The Method into his work for years, Arjun also learned some of the Meisner Technique.
-Although he commented on how different the two approaches are, he believes that they both have their places.
+Today, after utilizing Method Acting in his work for years, Arjun has also learned to incorporate some of the Meisner Technique.
+Although he commented on how different the two approaches are, Arjun believes that they both have their place.
 “At the end of it, we all have these tools available to us and you just pick and choose to see what works for you in that particular moment… but for me personally, I think what works best is The Method.”

 More Than an Actor: An Outside Perspective

 Before Arjun came to LSTFI to focus on his acting, he was an assistant director on productions such as Rang De Basanti and Bunty Aur Babli.
-Before this experience, he knew next to nothing about filmmaking.
-Being an assistant director not only educated him on this process but allowed him to observe some great actors prepare and execute their work.
-The experience also gave him insight into the many aspects of a production that are affected by how an actor works, leading him to become an efficient actor:
+Prior to these projects, he knew next to nothing about the process of filmmaking.
+Stepping into the role of assistant director not only provided an education experience but also allowed him to observe great actors prepare and execute their work.
+Moreover, the role gave him firsthand insight into the countless aspects of production that are affected by how an actor works, giving him both the perspective and motivation to become an efficient actor down the line.

 We asked Arjun how this performance felt different from his previous roles.
-He replied, “I have to give credit firstly to the makers here because I think they’ve been so astute in their casting… I think they inherently saw in me the qualities that they wanted the character to embody.”
-Arjun had established a good relationship with the creators, and they knew him well.
-Having strong acting skills is not the only factor that results in a great performance.
-It takes teamwork, collaboration, and synergy to create something bigger.
+He shared, “I have to give credit firstly to the makers here because I think they’ve been so astute in their casting… I think they inherently saw in me the qualities that they wanted the character to embody.”
+Arjun had established a good relationship with the creators of the show, and they knew him well.
+Often, strong acting skills are not the only factor contributing to a great performance.
+It takes teamwork, collaboration, and synergy for a project to thrive.

 Prior to his audition for Made in Heaven, Arjun had been rehearsing a play with the great actor Naseeruddin Shah.
 He felt that the rehearsal process with Shah was like a masterclass in itself, especially as Shah was also well versed in The Method.
 Unfortunately, Arjun had to drop out of the play when offered the role in Made in Heaven.
 However, thanks to the intense rehearsals with Shah and the great casting of the series, he was perfectly prepared for his Emmy-nominated performance.
 “I didn’t really work that hard, I hate to say this, but I have to disillusion people who ask me this question because it felt like a bit of a breeze”.